r0zetta/BETA/README.md

 Hopefully this new version is more to their liking.

-At the very least, I'm a lot more excited by it.
+At the very least, I'm a lot more excited about it.

-It does start a bit slow, and it's now much longer.
+It does start a bit slow, like the first one did.
+That's unavoidable.

+It's now much longer.
 But I'm hoping it's more engaging.
+And fun.
+And hopefully engaging.

 I'm also already in the process of writing the second book in the series.

 I stopped writing after all the rejections.
 But I started again after reworking the first book.

 Fuck it.
 You only live once, right?